United We Row

 Grants

 The vision of this grant is to make rowing more accessible, competitive, and diverse, and we invite USRowing member organizations to apply.
 This grant program encourages creative projects and initiatives that align with increasing diversity and opening boathouse doors to athletes traditionally underrepresented in our sport.
-USRowing will fund both organizations with a proven diversity, equity, and inclusion track record and organizations with the drive and detailed plan to launch inclusion programs.
+USRowing will fund both organizations with a proven track record and organizations with the drive and detailed plan to launch inclusion programs.

 Important Dates:

-- Application Stage 1 Deadline: Saturday, April 19, 3AM ET
+- Application Stage 1 Deadline: now closed.

 - Application Stage 2: Invitation-only based on the results from Stage 1.